-When Bailey and I set out on an extended road trip last year, I knew we would be spending a lot of time hiking in the desert.
-Coming from the Midwest, I had some concerns about the precautions we’d need to take, as well as the dog gear necessary for desert hiking.
-When a search for resources came up empty, Bailey became my guinea pig, and we developed this list of essential dog gear for desert hiking to make your trip planning easier!
+When Bailey and I set out on an extended road trip last year, I planned to spend a lot of time hiking.
+Coming from the Midwest, I had some concerns about the precautions we’d need to take, as well as the gear needed for desert hiking with dogs.
+When a search for resources came up empty, Bailey became my guinea pig.
+Together we developed this guide to, and hopefully it makes your trip planning easier!

-Yeah, this might sound obvious, but you need to pack A LOT of water in the desert.
-I’ve always carried some water for Bailey, but being a dog, she’s also used to sampling from streams, lakes, and puddles.
-These generally don’t exist in the desert, so you’ll need to carry all the water your dog will need.
+This probably sounds obvious, but you need to pack A LOT of water when hiking with dogs in the desert.
+I’ve always carried some water for Bailey but, being a dog, she’s also used to sampling from streams, lakes, and puddles.
+These water sources generally don’t exist in the desert, so you’ll need to carry all the water your dog will need.

 Using a collapsible water bottle works well.
 The key is the pop-top, which allows me to create a “drinking fountain” for Bailey.
-Of course, any water bottle will do, but I like that these roll up for easy storage.
+Of course, any water bottle will do, but these roll up for easy storage.
 And with her Ruffwear hydration dog backpack, Bailey can carry her own beverages!

-On an all-day hike, you’re likely to stop and take a few rest breaks.
-I always carry a small sit-pad for myself (a smaller version of my Therma-Rest sleeping pad) and, after seeing Bailey struggle to find a comfortable place to rest, I decided to throw one in for her, too.
-This may seem like overkill, but the ground in the desert is littered with rock shards and cactus needles.
-If you’re looking forward to a leisurely lunch stop, think about bringing something your dog can lie down on; even an old blanket will do.
+On an all-day hike, you’re likely to stop and take a few breaks.
+I always carry a small sit-pad for myself – it’s a smaller version of my Therma-Rest sleeping pad.
+And, after watching Bailey struggle to find a place to rest, I decided to throw one in for her, too.
+This may seem like overkill, but the desert is littered with rock shards and cactus needles.
+If you’re looking forward to a leisurely lunch along the trail, bring something comfortable for your dog to lie down on – even an old blanket will do.

 This was a brand-new addition to my hiking kit.
-A fine-tooth comb makes cactus spine removal much easier than trying it by hand (ouch!), or attempting to grab them with tweezers while your dog is wiggling.
+A fine-tooth comb makes cactus spine and sand burr removal much easier than trying it by hand (ouch!).
 So far, I haven’t had to use it, but the $2 investment is well worth the peace of mind.

-Speaking of tweezers, they are another essential desert hiking tool.
-For cactus spines too small for the comb to catch, thorns, splinters, or even a bee stinger, this simple implement can save the day.
-A fun fact I’ve learned is that, even if your dog isn’t bothered, you can get poked by spikes hitching a ride in their fur, or hanging on the leash!
+Speaking of tweezers, they’re another essential desert hiking tool.
+For cactus spines too small for the comb to catch, thorns, splinters, or even bee stingers, this simple implement can save the day.
+A fun fact I’ve learned is that, even if your dog isn’t bothered, you can get poked by spikes hitching a ride in their fur or hanging on the leash!

 Carrying a good first aid kit goes without saying, but most don’t come with first-aid tape for pets.
 This is just as important as carrying Band-Aids for yourself, and can be picked up at any pet store.
 The tape is self-adhesive and won’t stick to skin or fur, so you won’t cause your pet additional pain while wrapping or unwrapping their injury.